fltt/make4java/README.md

 These are useful when your project contains components meant to be used in different environments (e.g., client and server sides).
-In many cases they will share a number of common classes but you can't (nor wouldn't) duplicate the source files in every component sharing them.
+In many cases they will share a number of common classes but you can't (nor wouldn't) duplicate the source files in every component using them.
 The solution is to include the source files in one component and then use `MK_ADDITIONAL_CLASSES` and `MK_EXTERNAL_OBJECTS` to share them with all the other components.